 In Feb 2018, Yourstory had reported that Inshorts was working with 100 such big advertisers and claimed to be adding 10 new ones every month.

 Inshorts CEO, Azhar Iqbal, explained why Inshorts has become a sought after advertising avenue for brands in an interview with the business world,

-Even though the long form articles open within the inshorts app, third party websites benefit by showing ads on those pages.
-Around the beginning of 2018, Inshorts was working with a group 65 to 70 such partners.
+While Inshorts also drives traffic to popular long-form news websites like Techcrunch, Times Now & Hindustan Times to name a few, the app does not charge money for sending traffic to these publishers.
+Inshorts’ end of the bargain is that it gets to aggregate content from these publishers, citing the original source.
+Even though the long-form articles open within the Inshorts app, third-party websites benefit by showing ads on those pages.
+Around the beginning of 2018, Inshorts was working with a group of 65 to 70 such partners.